Efficient NLP Model Finetuning via Multistage Data Filtering: Evaluation

+\paragraph{Comparison versus prior works} The results are shown in Table~\ref{tab:e2e-combined}.
+Compared to \textit{AutoAssist}, our method trains for much less time (up to 5.33$\times$) while achieving similar/higher (-0.13\% -- +0.46\%) accuracy.
+AutoAssist's disadvantage is likely because its choices of filtered data is sub-optimal: a large fraction of training batches are generated via random selection with replacement, which forces the simple assistant model to learn duplicate samples.
+Furthermore, since the assistant is being updated throughout the whole training process, overfitting is likely to occur.

+We evaluate \textit{SVP} on AMZ and AG (not in Table~\ref{tab:e2e-combined}), as SVP's data preparation code is incompatible with the remaining benchmarks.
+On the benchmarks, SVP's accuracies are 88.54 and 90.02, respectively; the normalized training times are both 0.4.
+Compared to SVP, our method's accuracies are 5.54\% and 3.62\% higher and our training time is 1.82$\times$ and 2.67$\times$ shorter.
+This is because SVP's core-set selection depends on the consensus of data valuation between the proxy and the target models, which does not always hold.

+It is worth noting that both \textit{AutoAssist} and \textit{SVP} need to train significantly more epochs than ours.
+For example, AutoAssist needs 100 epochs on image and language tasks.

-In the equation, $p_t$ is the total energy consumed during finetuning, $p_c$ is the average CPU power draw, $p_r$ is the average DRAM power draw, $p_g$ is the average GPU power draw, $t$ is the training time, and $g$ is the GPU count.
+\paragraph{Estimated energy \& CO$_2$ reduction} We use an energy model~\cite{strubell2019energy}: In the equation, $p_t$ is the total energy consumed during finetuning, $p_c$ is the average CPU power draw, $p_r$ is the average DRAM power draw, $p_g$ is the average GPU power draw, $t$ is the training time, and $g$ is the GPU count.
 Compared to \textit{TrailAll}, we reduce the total energy consumption by 45.85\% on average across all benchmarks.
-Considering the proportions of different energy sources in the US~\cite{strubell2019energy}, we estimate to reduce the CO2 emission from 0.56 pounds per training process to 1.05 pounds on average.
+Considering the proportions of different energy sources in the US~\cite{strubell2019energy}, we estimate to reduce the CO$_2$ emission from 1.05 pounds per training process to 0.56 pounds on average.